triberraar/go-battleship/README.md

 ## How to build

-This should be made more simple but time and all that.

-First build the ui by running `npm install` `npm run build` in the ui folder.
+First build the ui by running `npm install` `npm run build` in the root folder.

 Next build the backend by running `go build -o bin/go-battleship ./cmd/go-battleship/main.go` in the root folder